 Click Next to continue or click Back to return to the previous step.
+The settings shown above are described below.

 PPP SETTINGS

 The PPP Username, PPP password and the PPPoE Service Name entries are dependent on the particular requirements of the ISP.
 The user name can be a maximum of 256 characters and the password a maximum of 32 characters in length.
 For Authentication Method, choose from AUTO, PAP, CHAP, and MSCHAP.